codacy/codacy-ruff/docs/description/FURB177_implicit-cwd.md

 Path().resolve(), as Path.cwd() is more explicit in its intent.
 ## Example
 ```
+from pathlib import Path
 cwd = Path().resolve()
 ```
 ## Use instead:
 ```
+from pathlib import Path
 cwd = Path.cwd()
 ```